adamsilver/maintainablecss.com-jekyll/_chapters/10-javascript.md

 	/* isHidden */
 	.moduleA-isHidden,
 	.moduleB-isHidden {
       display: none;
 	}

 However, if you find this approach causes maintainability issues for whatever reason then you could try an alternative approach...

-## 2. Creating a global state
+## 2. Creating a global state class

 If you find the first approach causes maintainability issues then it might be better to define a global state class for reuse across different modules:

 	.globalState-isHidden {
       display: none;
 	}

-In this scenario, you no longer need to comma delimit each module state, and you no longer need to specify the module state class during instantiation:
+In this scenario, you no longer need to comma delimit each module state, and you no longer need to specify the module state class during instantiation as the `Collapser` constructor will reference the global class name from within:

 	var module1Collasper = new Collapser(element1);
 	var module2Collasper = new Collapser(element2);

-Whilst this approach might *seem* to be more maintainable due to less code to update, it does require thought and care which in turn can be problematic in terms of maintainability, previously discussed in [Reuse](/chapters/reuse/).
+Whilst this approach might *seem* to be more maintainable due to there being less code to update, it does require thought and care which in turn can be problematic.

-For example it might be that there are other visual differences specific to each module that hang off the *isHidden* state class.
-If there are any differences at all, I would factor it out in order to make the code easy to reason about, and to update without causing unexpected regression.
+For example it might be that there are other visual differences specific to each module that hang off the `isHidden` class.
+If there are any differences at all, it may well be better to go with the first approach described above as it's easier to reason about and update without causing unexpected regression.unexpected regression.

 <!-- display: flex vs display: block -->